Personalized Urns for Ashes - Heartfelt Expressions

 Favorite quotes, poems and meaningful images engraved on the outside of a custom urn can stimulate sweet remembrances and strum the heart strings of the soul.
 Biodegradable urns that dissolve into the environment can also be engraved or printed with names and other special thoughts.
 Engravings will vary depending on the size of the urn for ashes.
 Some urns or keepsake urns are small, which limits the capacity for engraving.
 The following quote is one such example:

 “There is a link death cannot sever,

 Love and remembrance last forever”

-If religion was an important part of the departed's life then scriptural verses and imagery of spiritual significance on the surface of an urn for ashes or urn jewelry can express those sentiments well.
+If religion was an important part of the departed's life, scriptural verses and imagery of spiritual significance on the surface of an urn for ashes or urn jewelry can go far to express those sentiments.
 Recalling a cherished Psalm can unify grieving loved ones in sharing feelings of loss, bringing much needed healing and spiritual perspective.